sushiswap/sushi-docs/docs/Developers/Subgraphs/Maker V2/Queries.md

 ## Serving

-This query grabs the first 100 servings and returns their ID, amount of SUSHI, the txn data and the server who served that specific serving and their ID (address).
+This query grabs the first 50 servings and returns their IDs as well as the Maker's ID (address), the transaction hash and the amount of $SUSHI in the serving.

 ```
 {
-  servings(first: 100) {
+  servings(first: 50) {
     id
-    amountSushi
-    tx
-    server {
+    maker {
       id
     }
+    tx
+    amountSushi
   }
 }
 ```